 The new Alienware M11X is a super-portable machine with an 11-inch screen that runs at a 720p resolution (1280x720px).

-Gizmodo was quick to put the new mini gaming machine through its paces and ran both
+Gizmodo was quick to put the new mini gaming machine through its paces and ran both Crysis at 50FPS and Call of Duty at 30FPS, with both games' graphical options set to "High".

 2 hours of intense gaming